Overview of Opportunity Zones

 On Friday, April 20, Governor Rick Scott recommended 427 State of Florida communities to be designated as Opportunity Zones – nine of which reside in the City of Orlando.

-The City of Orlando will continue to monitor this new economic development tool through the certification and rule-making process and will provide updates to you as they are made available to us.
+The City of Orlando will continue to monitor this new economic development tool through the rule-making process and will provide updates to you as they are made available to us.
 For more information, visit the Florida Department of Economic Opportunity.